 The Art of Burning Bakhoor

 Bakhoor, is the Arabic name given to scented bricks or a blend of traditional ingredients; (mainly, Agar-wood and Sandalwood) soaked in fragrant oils and mixed with other natural ingredients (resin, ambergris, musk, sandalwood and essential oils).
 With a history of more than 5,000 years, Arabian Bakhoor is a hallmark of Arab traditions.
 In Islamic history, Prophet Mohammad(S.A.W.), and his companions used Bakhoor regularly and more specifically on Fridays.
-This custom was largely promoted firstly in Arabia and afterward in the vast territory of the Muslim world.
+This custom was largely promoted firstly in Arabia and afterwards in the vast territory of the Muslim world.

-How to properly burn bakhoor
+How to properly burn Bakhoor

 There are two ways for burning Bakhoor.
 Using an electric Mabkhara and using the traditional Mabkhara.
 Al Mesk Al Arabi highly recommends using traditional Mabkhara to burn Bakhoor as it properly burns Bakhoor with proper roasting of its various essential oils and other element.